EZCodeLanguage/EZCode/README.md

 <details open>
 <summary><h2>Packages</h2></summary>

-All the official Packages are in [EZCode Packages Repository](https://github.com/EZCodeLanguage/Packages.git).
+All the official Packages are in [Packages Repository](https://github.com/EZCodeLanguage/Packages.git).
 To add your own, create a pull request and it will be looked over.

 </details>